Legioth/reactivevaadin/README.md

-# Imagemap
+# Reactive bindings for Vaadin

-An image map component for Vaadin 10+
+An experiment for using reactive data bindigns in Vaadin to create view models and dynamic forms.
+See https://vaadin.com/labs/viewmodel for an overview of the functionality.

 ## Development instructions